 Torque master torsion springs – these have their springs enclosed within the shaft.
 They are the safest among the three since even when the springs break, they rapture and remain contained within the shaft.

-This type of springs work by expanding and contracting when you open your garage door.
+This type of spring works by expanding and contracting when you open your garage door.
 They are the most dangerous, in case they break, the potential energy, (especially when stretched) causes them the rapture and fly out to cause damage and injury.

 Due to their high risk of causing harm, they are usually used together with safety cables to contain them, in case they rapture.
 However, they are relatively cheap compared to torsion springs, which explains why they were are the most used type of springs in the past.
 There are many types: